Zilliqa/dev-portal-old/docs/dev-tools-java.md

 ## Source code

-The github respository can be found at [https://github.com/FireStack-Lab/LaksaJ](https://github.com/FireStack-Lab/LaksaJ)
+The Github repository can be found at [https://github.com/FireStack-Lab/LaksaJ](https://github.com/FireStack-Lab/LaksaJ)

 ## Getting Started (Installation and packages explained)